5. To translate

 [Note]

 Translation of commented documents.
-Comments in content sent for translation are filtered before sending to the CAT platform.
+Comments in content sent for translation are filtered before sending to the TAO Phrase platform.

-Account settings (see ???) that are not complete or modified in the CAT tool is the cause of the impossibility of sending the documents for translation.
-Most of these errors concern Calenco users who send their documents for translation to their translation agency's CAT tool, or Calenco users who own their own CAT tool license.
+Account settings (see Set up the translation connector) that is not complete or modified in the CAT Phrase tool is the cause of the inability to send documents for translation.
+Most of these error cases concern Calenco users who send their documents for translation to their translation agency's CAT Phrase tool or Calenco users who own their own CAT Phrase tool license.

 The table below contains examples of error messages, how they are interpreted, and how to fix them.